 There is more about how this process works here.
 Please have a look if you are still in a cycle of despair.

 As I write this, I have had some occasion to be in touch with a couple of people lately who appear to be getting it back together.
 This such a joy.
 They are not all the way back, but they are gradually moving in the direction of strength and understanding and away from weakness and confusion.
 This isn’t a devotional, but a lot of those who come back in a big way, who seem to be deeper and more solid than life, are those who have a strong religious faith.
 I can’t say for certain about other belief systems, but many strong Christians are indeed made from weak Christians who have been through the fire.
 They are not strong in their judgement of others.
 But they are strong in their own ability to live life to the fullest, to be there when others need them, to give timely advice when asked, and their ability cope with big challenges the way waterfowl cope with rain.
 Their faith is like the current of a deep river that flows into everything they do.
 This is a wonderful thing to possess, but I can’t imagine that anyone would wish the experiences that lead to this kind of strength on anyone.
-It does seem to be the only way to gain this kind of strength.
+Perhaps everyone experiences situatioins that could either lift or destroy.
+The difference is in their response.

 This has been a very full year for many of us.
 I am ready to say goodbye to it and move on.
 But I wish everyone a full year of life and the skill and faith to cope with everything that it brings.